dhis2/notes/README.md

 # Documentation

 Every app has its own README which should include most info you need.
-We also have an online resource for documentation on http://dhis2.github.io.
+There is also a wealth of information in the online documentation:

 - [https://dhis2.github.io/](https://dhis2.github.io/)
 - [https://www.dhis2.org/development](https://www.dhis2.org/development)